Pingdom

 Highlights and wins

-Our work hit the front page of Hacker News, Techmeme, and The Verge, then crossed into mainstream outlets like the New York Times and the BBC.
+The Live Internet Health Map hit the front page of Hacker News, Techmeme, and The Verge, then crossed into the mainstream with coverage in The New York Times and the BBC.

 Reflections

 Pingdom proved that clever, iterative marketing can outperform brands with significantly larger budgets.
-Small, fast feedback loops tighten alignment and close the gap between expectation and reality.
-The live uptime map started as a quick experiment and became an overnight press magnet that drove substantial user acquisition.
+Small, fast feedback loops mean fewer surprises and sharper decisions.
+The Live Internet Health Map began as a quick experiment and quickly became an overnight press magnet, it pulled in thousands of new users and the tech press couldn’t stop writing about it.

 People working at the Pingdom office in Västerås